In this lesson we will look at how to use tuples in Python:

-Now suppose we wanted to create a function which returns the current screen position of the mouse cursor.
-Clearly this requires two values, the (x, y) position.
+Now suppose we wanted to create a function that returns the current screen position of the mouse cursor.
+Clearly, this requires two values, the (x, y) position.
 Here is a neat way to do it:

 def getMousePos(): #Get the mouse position the system in some way return x, y

 Do you recognise this?
-It is the tuple packing notation. x and y are packed into a tuple, which is a single value which can be returned by the function.
+It is the tuple packing notation. x and y are packed into a tuple, which is a single value that can be returned by the function.

 When you call the function, you can do the same thing in reverse: